joniybek/interview-qas/qas.md

 Hibernate - ORM implementation, implements JPA as well as Hibernate's own JPA - Specification from Java Comunity
 Spring Jpa - additional layer above Hibernate, Repository implementation, generatation of queries from method names ...

+## 38. JavaStreams parallel
+Stream api can user ForkJoinPool for computation can use Arrays.parallelSort to do sorting (MergeSort algorithm)

+## 39. Monads in Java
+Optional is one example